edupoux/MVA_2020_SL/TD_#2/README.md

 ## TD
 For this TD you will need virtualbox.
 We *strongly* advise to use the virtualbox to avoid the installation issues due to C++ bindings with Python.
-Please download the [virtual machine](http://coml.lscp.ens.fr/owncloud/index.php/s/uZHjspiB3k2sFHq/download) ([mirror]() coming tomorrow)
+Please download the [virtual machine](http://coml.lscp.ens.fr/owncloud/index.php/s/uZHjspiB3k2sFHq/download) ([Dropbox mirror](https://www.dropbox.com/s/a9lb08sil6p0aov/TD2_MVA_SL.ova?dl=0) )
 If you encounter any problem, you can contact us and we can help you debug it.

 ## Virtual Machine